margaret/python-datamuse/README.md

+:warning: THIS REPO IS NO LONGER MAINTAINED

+Please use https://github.com/gmarmstrong/python-datamuse/ instead, available on PyPI at https://pypi.python.org/pypi/python-datamuse

 # python-datamuse

 Basic Python (2) wrapper and scripts for the Datamuse API.
 I'm not associated with Datamuse or OneLook, but I thought the API looked interesting and spun this up to make querying it a bit easier.